nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_search.md

 ## Search

 Consumer interaction to support parameterised search of the NRL.
+The delete interaction is a FHIR RESTful [search](https://www.hl7.org/fhir/STU3/http.html#search) interaction.

 ## Prerequisites

-In addition to the requirements on this page the general guidance and requirements detailed on the [Development Overview](development_overview.html) page MUST be followed when using this interaction.
+In addition to the requirements on this page, the general guidance and requirements detailed on the [Development Overview](development_overview.html) page MUST be followed when using this interaction.

 ## Search Request Headers